-We will continue to improve our compliance processes including, but not limited to, taking the following steps for the 2019 reporting year:
+We will continue to improve our compliance processes including, but not limited to, taking the following steps for the 2020 reporting year:

-- We will continue to engage with in-scope suppliers to gain better visibility of the country of origin and chain of custody of the 3TG used in our products. - We will use and encourage our in-scope suppliers to use publicly available tools from the RMI. - We will continue to work with our in-scope suppliers and engage with our supply chain to increase the quality of the data provided to us. - We will continue to be a member of the RMI and contribute to the various initiatives, as described above. - We will continue to encourage our in-scope suppliers to source from conflict-free smelters that are listed as conformant by the RMI.
+We will continue to engage with in-scope suppliers to gain better visibility of the country of origin and chain of custody of the 3TG used in our products.

-- As we enter into contracts with new suppliers and renew contracts with existing suppliers, we will continue to include requirements that our suppliers support our conflict minerals policy and due diligence efforts. - We will continue to explore additional opportunities to support livelihoods and health, improve conservation outcomes, improve stability, and support renewable energy projects to enhance conflict-free mining operations. - We will support an additional film and education campaign around responsible minerals sourcing in the DRC to engage consumers and supply chain partners in awareness and action that builds on our work with RAGS and Journey of Gold. - We will continue to expand on the Congo Power program with stakeholders including governments, non-governmental organizations, civil society, industries, and local communities. - We will work with RMI to support additional training and outreach to suppliers, and a research project on aggregators and additional points of influence to encourage responsible gold supply chains. - We will continue to address incidents and allegations through collaboration with relevant stakeholders while also working to support stronger chain of custody and traceability systems. - We will continue to work with stakeholders to increase transparency and accountability for conflict-free sourcing with blockchain and other data traceability systems.
+- We will use and encourage our in-scope suppliers to use publicly available tools from the RMI. - We will continue to work with our in-scope suppliers and engage with our supply chain to increase the quality of the data provided to us. - We will continue to be a member of the RMI and contribute to the various initiatives, as described above. - We will continue to encourage our in-scope suppliers to source from conflict-free smelters that are listed as conformant by the RMI. - As we enter into contracts with new suppliers and renew contracts with existing suppliers, we will continue to include requirements that our suppliers support our conflict minerals policy and due diligence efforts. - We will continue to explore additional opportunities to support livelihoods and health, improve conservation outcomes, improve stability, and support renewable energy projects to enhance conflict-free mining communities. - We will support an education campaign around responsible minerals sourcing in the DRC to engage consumers and supply chain partners in awareness and action that builds on our work with RAGS and Journey of Gold. - We will continue to expand on the Congo Power program with stakeholders including governments, non-governmental organizations, civil society, industries, and local communities. - We will continue to address incidents and allegations through collaboration with relevant stakeholders while also working to support stronger chain of custody and traceability systems. - We will continue to work with stakeholders to increase transparency and accountability for conflict-free sourcing with blockchain and other data traceability systems. - We will maintain our ongoing participation in the ICGLR Audit Committee as the international industry representative.